Boulder08/chunknorris/README.md

 - Example: --grain-clip-length 120
 - Default: 60

 **--graintable**: Defines a (full) path to an existing Film Grain Synthesis grain table file, which you can get by using grav1synth.
+There are also some tables in the av1-graintables directory.
 - Example: --graintable C:\Temp\grain.tbl
 - Default: None